 - Access to highly qualified, Michigan-certified teachers who provide guidance and feedback

-- Variety of courses, including Advanced Placement or dual enrollment for college credit
+- Variety of courses, including Advanced Placement for college credit

 - Customized to your child’s learning style

 Equipped with this knowledge, the parent-as-teacher role gets a boost with trusted support, valuable resources, and engaging education programs.